msamogh/rasa-frames/README.md

 ## Getting Started: Your First Framebot
 If you aren't already familiar with Rasa, then check out the [Rasa tutorial](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/).

-### 1. Slots
+### 1. Configure your domain
+#### Slots
-Slots that you want to be replicated across multiple frames are called frame-slots.
-To indicate that you want a slot to be a frame-slot, simply add the `frame_slot: True` property under that slot in your domain file.
+To indicate that you want each frame to have its own copy of a slot, simply add the `frame_slot: True` property under that slot in your domain file.

 ```yaml
 slots: